USIS (company)

-USIS (US Investigation Services) was a US corporation that provided security-based information and service solutions to both government and corporate customers, in the United States and abroad.
-Its corporate headquarters were in Falls Church, Virginia, in Greater Washington, D.C.
+USIS (US Investigation Services) was an American company that provided security-based information and service solutions to both government and corporate customers, in the United States and abroad.
+Its corporate headquarters were in Fairfax County, Virginia, in Greater Washington, D.C., in the area of Falls Church.
 Training took place in Boyers, Pennsylvania.
 USIS was a part of Altegrity Inc., a company headquartered in the Falls Church area that was owned by Providence Equity Partners.

 History

 USIS was founded in 1996 after the investigative branch, Federal Investigative Service, of the United States Office of Personnel Management (OPM) was privatized.
 Its creation was due to an effort of Vice President of the United States Al Gore to reduce the size of the civil service.
 Originally known as US Investigations Services Inc., it was at first an employee-owned company.

 The Carlyle Group invested in USIS and in 2003, Welsh, Carson, Anderson & Stowe also committed capital to them.
 In 2007, Carlyle announced that it would sell USIS to Providence Equity Partners, a private equity firm, for US$1.5 billion.

 In the fiscal year 2012, USIS received $253 million for the contract work of the OPM, 67% of the OPM's contract spending for the fiscal year.